 At Botti Chiropractic & Wellness we not only focus on getting you fast relief of your pain symptoms but addressing underlying issues as to why the pain began in the first place.
-Ultimately patients with condition also have other musculoskeletal issues that need resolution.
-Additionally we take pride in providing custom orthotic inserts that far exceed the quality of inserts that patient’s have usually been provided in the past..
+Ultimately patients with the condition also have other musculoskeletal issues that need resolution.
+Additionally, we take pride in providing custom orthotic inserts that far exceed the quality of inserts that patients have usually been provided in the past.
 A true custom orthotic should not only create arch support but should be precisely tailored to create ideal weight distribution through the knees, hips, and pelvis.
-It is not uncommon for our patients to see resolution of other pain symptoms after being treated for their original complaint of foot or heel pain.
+It is not uncommon for our patients to see the resolution of other pain symptoms after being treated for their original complaint of foot or heel pain.

 Call us today to book an appointment or talk to us about any health condition you might be dealing with.